 My personal taste focuses more montessori and eco-friendly toys.
 Growing up I went to montessori school and loved it.
 The focus is on the child developing a natural interest for learning and developing skills instead of having formal learning forced onto them.
 The toys in this gift guide for newborns to 2-year-olds with a primary focus on 1 year olds includes picks that encourage imagination, creativity, and are designed for children to develop a variety of skills.

 I also tried to break these down by price point as best I can.
-I skipped an “under $50” category and lumped those into “under $75” because SO many of these are on sale.
-So I had some that were regularly $60 but on sale for $40 as I wrote this and didn't want to throw you for a loop.
-So if it's in a category, like “under $25,” some of those are as cost effective as only $7!
+With sales going on some of the items may be a little higher/lower.
+I had some that were regularly $60 but on sale for $40 Or in the “under $25” category there's gifts for only $7!
 So click around and don't be afraid of moving up a price point with all the holiday sales happening!
 This post contains affiliate links.